qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 vectors = np.concatenate(vectors)
 ```
-All of our descriptions are converted into vectors.
-We have 40474 vectors of 768 dimentions.
+All of the descriptions are now converted into vectors.
+There are 40474 vectors of 768 dimensions.
 The output layer of the model has this dimension

 ```python
 vectors.shape